dwongdev/sugoi-supernote/Guides/how to sideload supernote.md

 ### **Other formats of APKs**
 [**`^ back to top`**](#how-to-sideload-on-sn-devices) <br>
-- .APKM (made by APKmirror) closed source format that has its own encryption containing a bunch of split apks.
-- .XAPK (made by APKpure) have their own custom format.
+While Android can't handle APKM files on its own, the APKM format is not closed-source, neither is XAPK made by APKPure.
+XAPK files are used by the Google Play Store for example, Aurora Store also pulls XAPKs off of Google's web servers.
+Both formats require an additional app to install, like AppManager [available on F-Droid](https://f-droid.org/en/packages/io.github.muntashirakon.AppManager/).
-It's recommended to prioritise standard .APK files, as they are widely supported.
-The .APKM and .XAPK formats may encounter compatibility issues with Supernote devices
+It's recommended to prioritise standard .APK files, as they are widely supported and most commonly used.
+The APKM and XAPK formats can be used if APK is not available but may encounter compatibility issues with Supernote devices.

 **Note:** The APKs mentioned here are mostly sourced from the official Google Play Store but are also replicated on APK Mirror and other APK sites, a platform that hosts legitimate APK files while adhering to a strict no-piracy policy.
 Although these sites ensures the authenticity of its hosted apps, users should be cautious as downloading from third-party sources can pose security risks and may not provide automatic updates.
 Always prioritise downloading apps from trusted sources to support developers and maintain device security.